 - Cancers of the reproductive tract

-Other causes may be related to problems in the digestive, urinary, or nervous systems.
+- Other problems in the digestive, urinary, or nervous

 What are the symptoms of pelvic pain?

 types of pelvic pain most commonly described by women, and their possible cause or

 origin.
 Always talk with your healthcare provider for a diagnosis.

 Type of pain

 - May be caused by spasm

 in the intestine, ureter, or appendix

 short-term lack of blood supply because of a problem with blood